Work with Customer Engagement event data in your Azure Event Hub solution

 2. Register an endpoint

 Registering a service endpoint for an event hub is similar to registering for any other supported contract type such as queues or topics.
 You use the Plug-in Registration Tool, provided in the SDK download, to register the service endpoint.
 When filling out the registration form specify a contract type of Event Hub.
 For the message body format, you can choose XML or JSON.
 In addition, only SAS authorization is permitted and you must provide the connection string obtained when you created the event hub.
-More information: Tutorial: Configure Microsoft Azure (SAS) for integration with Common Data Service.
+More information: Walkthrough: Configure Microsoft Azure (SAS) for integration with Dynamics 365 Customer Engagement (on-premises).

 3. Register code

-Dynamics 365 needs to know the exact operation (entity/message combination) that, when processed, would cause the Azure-aware plug-in to execute.
-Since you are creating an event hub, this operation would be related to the processing of Azure event data in particular.
-You must register a step for the Azure-aware plug-in in the Azure event execution pipeline.
-For more information see Tutorial: Register an Azure-aware plug-in using the Plug-in Registration Tool.
+Dynamics 365 Customer Engagement (on-premises) needs to know the exact operation (entity/message combination) that, when processed, would cause the Azure-aware plug-in to execute.
+Since you are creating an event hub, this operation would be related to the processing of Customer Engagement event data in particular.
+You must register a step for the Azure-aware plug-in in the Customer Engagement event execution pipeline.
+For more information see Walkthrough: Register an Azure-aware plug-in using the Plug-in Registration Tool.

 If you are using an Azure-aware custom workflow activity instead of a plug-in, you would register the activity's assembly using the Plug-in Registration Tool and incorporate that activity into a workflow.
-For more information, see Sample: Azure aware custom workflow activity.
+More information: Sample: Azure aware custom workflow activity.